 Lightroom mobile app is a very different animal.
 This is the full-featured Lightroom CC that runs inside your tablet.
-In terms of photo improvement, it has almost all features desktop Lightroom CC has.
-It has all sort of tools to correct light and colors, and it can develop RAW files.
+In terms of photo improvement, it has almost all the features desktop Lightroom CC has.
+It has all sorts of tools to correct light and colors, and it can develop RAW files.
 With Lightroom mobile, you have access to all your presets and profiles from Cloud.
-It gives you PC-less workflow to post-process photos without even touching a PC.
+It gives you a PC-less workflow to post-process photos without even touching a PC.
 Other tools are available also – retouch tools, including healing brushes, selective adjustment tools to create sophisticated effects, and the full range of geometry correction tools as well.
 This is the right solution for a mobile photographer and gives the real way to post-process photos and share the work in limited conditions without a bulky PC in your backpack.

 Why Phototheca is better than Lightroom and Mylio

-Phototheca is the photo management, editing and sharing software for PC that offers several unique features and can compete with Mylio and Lightroom for the love of photo amateurs and beginners.
+Phototheca is the photo management, editing, and sharing software for PC that offers several unique features and can compete with Mylio and Lightroom for the love of photo amateurs and beginners.
 Phototheca software is more close to Mylio than to Lightroom and acts as a photo organizer with basic editing features.
 Phototheca looks like the real alternative to Mylio, depending on user needs.
 Both Mylio and Phototheca offer free plans with limitations and priced plans with full capabilities.

 There are several features that Phototheca has while Mylio has not, or has but with limitations.
 They are:

-- Smart Albums – albums that automatically gather and display photos in your Library that meet criteria you specify.
+- Smart Albums – albums that automatically gather and display photos in your Library that meet the criteria you specify.